sitelint/optimize-image-on-the-client-side/README.md

 ### Notes

-See **0.0.13** version.
+See **0.0.16** version.
 Don't forget to set desired version.
 You may check releases: https://github.com/sitelint/optimize-image-on-the-client-side/releases

-jsdelivr.com comment:
+Worth to mention that [jsdelivr](https://www.jsdelivr.com) suggests:

-> // omit the version completely to get the latest one
+> Omit the version completely or use latest to load the latest one (not recommended for production usage).
-  // you should NOT use this in production

 ## Technical